ballerina-attic/ballerina-demo/README.md

              res.setPayload(untaint myJson);
          }
          error err => {
-             // this block gets invoked if there is error or if circuit breaker is Open res.setPayload("Circuit is open.
+             // This block gets invoked if there is error or if circuit breaker is Open. res.setPayload("Circuit is open.
 Invoking default behavior.\n");
          }
      }